dsja612/ngsi-ld-deployment/README.md

 ## API Gateway
 As different context brokers have different endpoints or ports for services (i.e., temporal API), there will be multiple dockerfiles and `nginx.conf` files for each broker.
 Edit the `.conf` files in [`/nginx`](/nginx) to modify the URLs.
 - `orion.gateway.yml`: Contain setup for an NGINX reverse proxy serving as an API gateway for the Orion-LD context broker with Mintaka and IOTAgent-JSON support.
+- `scorpio.gateway.yml`: Contain setup for an NGINX reverse proxy serving as an API gateway for the Scorpio context broker with IOTAgent-JSON support.

 # Requirements
 1. Docker